-- 1 Open i-Vu®. - 2 Right-click the controller in the navigation tree and select Copy Path from the drop down menu. - 3 Open ViewBuilder.
-Create a new view or open an existing one.
+- 1 Open the i-Vu® application. - 2 Right-click the controller in the navigation tree and select Copy Path from the drop down list. - 3 Open ViewBuilder.
+Create a new graphic or open an existing one.

 NOTE To place an Equipment Color control in your graphic, open the Add Control tab in the Tools window.
 Click the and then click in the view to place it.